 What Does Delta 8 THC Feel Like?

 Consumers of Delta 8 THC mainly use it for its relaxing and elating effects.
 If you have a high THC tolerance and are used to consuming higher doses, you might need to double your dosages for the desired outcomes.
-These results are starkly different from delta 9 THC products as they are not as psychoactive and potent.
+These results are starkly different from Delta 9 THC products as they are not as psychoactive and potent.
 That said, you will still feel very similar but more as a body “high” vs. a head high, plus the anxiety that usually comes with D9 will be a rare sight when consuming Delta 8 THC.

 How much THC should I take?
 Lower Doses.
 Vs. Higher Doses.

 There is no set rule for all, as effects vary in how fast the body metabolizes the compound when consumed.
 Also, if you have a high tolerance plays an important role.
 You might be used to consuming THC products and looking at higher doses vs. those that haven’t tried THC or only tried it a few times and would want lower doses in smaller quantities.
-Also, keep in mind that Delta 9 THC is significantly more potent than Delta 8 THC.
+Also, remember that Delta 9 THC is significantly more potent than Delta 8 THC.

-What is the difference between Delta 8 THC Vs. Delta 9 THC?
+What is the difference between Delta 8 THC vs. Delta 9 THC?

 How long does Delta 8 THC take to kick in?

 Delta 8 THC usually kicks in between 30 – 60 min when enjoying our gummies/ and or oil or gelcaps.
-On the other hand, if smoking hemp flower with delta 8 THC or as a vape, you will feel it instantly.
+On the other hand, if smoking hemp flower with Delta 8 THC or as a vape, you will feel it instantly.
 When taken orally, be careful not to take the 2nd dose too fast, as there’s a delayed onset.
 In summary, we suggest waiting up to 2 hours until taking another dose of Delta 8 THC.
 Some products, such as our Delta 8 THC gummies or softgels, may have a more prolonged effect, so we advise you to be cautious.

 Related Article: How long does Delta 8 Stay in your system?